 Please select one of the following options (Former or Current Tri-Cities Student)

-→ I was enrolled during the 2014 Fall semester and my semester and/or cumulative grade point average was below a 2.0 for the first time.
+→ I was enrolled during the 2015 Spring semester and my semester and/or cumulative grade point average was below a 2.0 for the first time.

 Current Student Application is now open

-The Current Student reinstatement application for Spring 2015 is open.
+The Current Student reinstatement application for Fall 2015 is open.

 You may apply as a former student returning for the summer and fall 2015 terms.